bluegrapes/DAT8Coursework/homework/02_homework_answers.md

 ```

-> 6. Make a list of all of the CSV or TSV files in the DAT8 repo (using a single
+> 6.Make a list of all of the CSV or TSV files in the DAT8 repo (using a single
 > command).
 Think about how wildcard characters can help you with this task.

 ```